-- You need to establish whether the applicant will be able to comply with a requirement to undergo an assessment (i.e. an interview or selection test) - You need to establish whether the applicant will be able to carry out a function that is intrinsic to the work concerned - You want to monitor diversity in the range of people applying for work - You want to take positive action towards a particular group for example offering a guaranteed interview scheme - You require someone with a particular disability because of an occupational requirement for the job.
+- The need to establish whether the applicant will be able to comply with a requirement to undergo an assessment (i.e. an interview or selection test) - The need to establish whether the applicant will be able to carry out a function that is intrinsic to the work concerned - To monitor diversity in the range of people applying for work - To take positive action towards a particular group for example offering a guaranteed interview scheme - The requirements of someone with a particular disability because of an occupational requirement for the job.

-The national College for Teaching and Leadership provides further guidance specific to working with children:
+The national College for Teaching and Leadership provides further guidance specific to working with children, which we follow: